History of computing hardware: Digital computation

 The term digital was first suggested by George Robert Stibitz and refers to where a signal, such as a voltage, is not used to directly represent a value (as it would be in an analog computer), but to encode it.
 In November 1937, Stibitz, then working at Bell Labs (1930–1941), completed a relay-based calculator he later dubbed the "Model K" (for "kitchen table", on which he had assembled it), which became the first binary adder.
 Typically signals have two states – low (usually representing 0) and high (usually representing 1), but sometimes three-valued logic is used, especially in high-density memory.
 Modern computers generally use binary logic, but many early machines were decimal computers.
 In these machines, the basic unit of data was the decimal digit, encoded in one of several schemes, including binary-coded decimal or BCD, bi-quinary, excess-3, and two-out-of-five code.

 The mathematical basis of digital computing is Boolean algebra, developed by the British mathematician George Boole in his work The Laws of Thought, published in 1854.
 His Boolean algebra was further refined in the 1860s by William Jevons and Charles Sanders Peirce, and was first presented systematically by Ernst Schröder and A. N. Whitehead.
-In 1879 Gottlob Frege develops the formal approach to logic and proposes the first logic language for logical equations.
+In 1879 Gottlob Frege developed the formal approach to logic and proposes the first logic language for logical equations.

 In the 1930s and working independently, American electronic engineer Claude Shannon and Soviet logician Victor Shestakov both showed a one-to-one correspondence between the concepts of Boolean logic and certain electrical circuits, now called logic gates, which are now ubiquitous in digital computers.
 They showed that electronic relays and switches can realize the expressions of Boolean algebra.
 This thesis essentially founded practical digital circuit design.
 In addition Shannon's paper gives a correct circuit diagram for a 4 bit digital binary adder.